-The Regional Spatial and Economic Strategy (RSES) Northern and Western Regional Assembly 2020

-The principal statutory purpose of the RSES is to support the implementation of Project Ireland 2040 and the economic policies and objectives of the Government, by providing a long term strategic planning and economic framework for the development of the Northern and Western Region.
+The Regional Spatial and Economic Strategy (RSES) Northern and Western Regional Assembly 2020 and economic framework for the development of the Northern and Westerns Region.
 The RSES provides the roadmap for effective regional development - it delivers a combination of response, design and innovation; in how we do business, deliver homes, build communities and value land-use - creating healthy places and promoting sustainable communities.